-16-Year-Old Type 1 Boy Arrested For Disorderly Conduct, But He Says He Was Just Having a Hypo
+16-Year-Old Type 1 Boy Arrested For Disorderly Conduct, But He Was Really Having A Diabetic Episode

 Jack Jackson, a 16-year-old from the United Kingdom, says that police unfairly tackled him to ground and arrested him for drunk and disorderly conduct.
 He was not drunk as they accused—he was having a diabetic episode because of his type 1 diabetes.